-- (ii) Orthodontic services are limited to the stabilization and re-alignment of the accidentinvolved teeth to their pre-accident position.
-Reimbursement for this service will be based on a per tooth allowance. - (iii) This benefit is limited to the first six months immediately following the Accidental Injury.
-If the Covered Person is under age 15, reimbursement for Dental Care services provided after such six-month period will be provided if: - such reimbursement is requested within such six-month period, - the request for reimbursement is accompanied by a plan of treatment - under standard dental practices the treatment could not have been provided within such six-month period, and - coverage for the injured Covered Person is in force when the treatment is rendered. - (iv) Injury to teeth while eating is not considered an Accidental Injury. - (v) Double abutments are not covered. - (vi) Any Health Intervention related to dental caries or tooth decay is not covered. - (vii) Removal of impacted teeth is covered. - (viii) Dental services in connection with radiation treatment for cancer of the head or neck are covered. - (ix) Dental implants of titanium osseointegrated fixtures, or of any other material, are not covered regardless of the diagnosis, medical condition, accident or Injury. - (j) Coverage is provided for Durable Medical Equipment (DME) when prescribed by a Physician according to the guidelines specified below. - (i) Durable Medical Equipment is equipment which (1) can withstand repeated use; and (2) is primarily and customarily used to serve a medical purpose; and (3) generally is not useful to a person in the absence of an Illness or Injury; and (4) is appropriate for use in the home. - (ii) Coverage for Durable Medical Equipment and Medical Supplies is provided when the Durable Medical Equipment is provided in accordance with Coverage Policy.
-Examples of Durable Medical Equipment include, but are not limited to, oxygen equipment, wheelchairs and crutches. - (iii) Replacement of DME is covered only when necessitated by normal growth or when it exceeds its useful life.
+- (j) Coverage is provided for Durable Medical Equipment (DME) when prescribed by a Physician according to the guidelines specified below. - (i) Durable Medical Equipment is equipment which: - a) Can withstand repeated use; - b) Is primarily and customarily used to serve a medical purpose; - c) Generally is not useful to a person in the absence of an Illness or Injury; and - d) Is appropriate for use in the home. - (ii) Coverage for Durable Medical Equipment and Medical Supplies is provided when the Durable Medical Equipment is provided in accordance with Coverage Policy.
+Examples of Durable Medical Equipment include, but are not limited to, oxygen equipment, wheelchairs, and crutches. - (iii) Replacement of DME is covered only when necessitated by normal growth or when it exceeds its useful life.
 Maintenance and repairs resulting from misuse or abuse of DME are the responsibility of the Covered Person. - (iv) When it is more cost effective, the Plan, in its discretion will purchase rather than lease equipment.
-In making such purchase, the Plan may deduct previous rental payments from its purchase Allowance. - (k) Eye exams are covered when ordered by a Physician during treatment of a medical condition or Injury.
-Routine eye exams for children under age six are payable as Standard Preventive Care.

-- (I) Genetic testing is covered in accordance with established Coverage Policy - (m) Hearing exams are covered when ordered by a Physician during treatment of a medical condition or Injury. - (n) Implantable hearing devices.
-Prosthetic devices to assist hearing, or talking devices, are covered as follows: - (i) cochlear implant (an implantable hearing device inserted into the modiolus of the cochlea and into cranial bone) and its associated speech processor up to a lifetime maximum benefit of one per lifetime per Covered Person; and - (ii) one auditory brain stem implant per lifetime for an individual twelve years of age and older with a diagnosis of Neurofibromatosis Type II (NF2) who has undergone or is undergoing removal of bilateral acoustic tumors; and - (iii) implantable osseointegrated hearing aid for patients with single-sided deafness and normal hearing in the other ear.
-Coverage is further limited to Covered Persons with - congenital or surgically induced malformations (e.g. atresia) of the external ear canal or middle ear; - chronic external otitis or otitis media, subject to Prior Approval; - tumors of the external canal and/or tympanic cavity; and - sudden, permanent, unilateral hearing loss due to trauma, idiopathic sudden hearing loss, or auditory nerve tumor.
+In making such purchase, the Plan may deduct previous rental payments from its purchase Allowance. - Eye exams are covered when ordered by a Physician during treatment of a medical condition or Injury.
+Routine eye exams for children under age six are payable when classified as Standard Preventive Care. - (I) Genetic testing is covered in accordance with established Coverage Policy. - (m) Hearing exams are covered when ordered by a Physician during treatment of a medical condition or Injury or as classified as Standard Preventive Care. - (n) Hearing aids and prosthetic devices to assist hearing or talk devices are not generally covered.
+However, coverage is provided for: - (i) Cochlear implant (an implantable hearing device inserted into the modiolus of the cochlea and into cranial bone); and - (ii) Auditory brain stem implant; and - (iii) Implantable osseointegrated hearing aid.